IFS therapy and coaching for women Australia-wide with Megan Pasierbek, trauma-informed women's therapist and coach offering online sessions.

 “I feel lighter.”

-“I just feel more like myself.”
+“I feel more like myself again.”

 They don’t talk about discipline.